Faint corporate praise greets TPP trade deal

 Initial ambitions for the deal, covering an enormous range of products and services from kiwifruit to semiconductors, were clipped back in many areas to find agreement.
 There was also concern that the summary made public didn't disclose the detail where the devils might lurk.

+Still, Wilson said the deal was a "small but significant" step forward for the dairy sector with "some useful gains" for New Zealand dairy exporters to key TPP markets such as the United States, Canada and Japan.

-The politically influential Dairy Farmers of Canada highlighted financial losses, albeit mitigated by a "fair compensation package".
+The politically influential Dairy Farmers of Canada were similarly muted, highlighting financial losses, albeit mitigated by a "fair compensation package".

 Beef, sugar, rice, seafood and horticulture companies in Australia and New Zealand welcomed the increased access to Japanese markets thanks to tariff reductions under the deal.